Twenkid/twitchslam/README.md

 A toy implementation of monocular SLAM written while livestreaming.

 Twenkid's update: refactoring of display.py in order to use the current Pangolin's function calls for SetBounds, glDrawPoints, glDrawAxis.
+The last one is not exactly what the replaced DrawCameras does.
+Etc.

 <img width=600px src="https://raw.githubusercontent.com/geohot/twitchslam/master/example.png" />